-Final Fantasy X celebrates its 20th birthday today.
+Final Fantasy X celebrated its 20th birthday this week.
 Doesn’t that make you feel old (I feel old.)
 And what are we gonna do about it?
 Like Tidus’ arrogant father, Jecht (also known as our Blitzball star-turned-guardian-turned-Sin guy) once said,

 “You’re gonna cry, you’re gonna cry, I know you’re gonna cry!
 See, you’re crying!”

 And indeed there’s a lot to cry happy tears about.
 There are rumors of a Final Fantasy X-3 for Playstation 5, but Square Enix is focusing on continuing Final Fantasy VII Remake and the next chapters.
 On a personal note, that would be cool, but I have played this perfect game twice (original and remaster) and my heart is happy.
 I can safely say this is the one game that changed my life and made me fall in love with video games as a whole.
 Here are the reasons why FFX is the GOAT:

 Right off the bat, I was emotionally hooked.
 Who are these people, and why do they look so sad sitting by a campfire amidst piles of rubble?
 The ubiquitous piano you hear in the background amplifies the scenery.
 Not-so-spoiler alert because this game is 20 years old: Tidus, a Blitzball star from futuristic Zanarkand gets swept by Sin into a traditional world called Spira.
 He chanced upon a beautiful summoner named Yuna and decided to become one of her multiple guardians (Auron, Wakka, Lulu, and Kimahri) and made their way to Zanarkand to find his way home.